Setting up the Android SDK for Xamarin.Android

 Visual Studio includes an Android SDK Manager that you use to download Android SDK tools, platforms, and other components that you need for developing Xamarin.Android apps.

-This guide explains how to install and use the Xamarin Android SDK Manager for Visual Studio on Windows (or for Mac).
+This guide explains how to use the Xamarin Android SDK Manager in Visual Studio and Visual Studio for Mac.

-The Xamarin Android SDK Manager helps you download the latest Android components that you need for developing your Xamarin.Android app.
+The Xamarin Android SDK Manager (installed as part of the Mobile development with .NET workload) helps you download the latest Android components that you need for developing your Xamarin.Android app.
 It replaces Google's standalone SDK Manager, which has been deprecated.

 To use the Xamarin Android SDK Manager, you will need the following:

-Visual Studio Tools for Xamarin version 4.5.0 or later.
+Visual Studio Tools for Xamarin version 4.10.0 or later (installed as part of the Mobile development with .NET workload).

 By default, Xamarin.Android uses JDK 8, which is required if you are developing for API level 24 or greater (JDK 8 also supports API levels earlier than 24).